Karakol Ski Resort And Beyond : Discovering Kyrgyzstan’s Best Skiing

 Some things you can expect when skiing in Karakol

 - Quiet slopes.
 You won’t need to wait in long queues or navigate down busy runs in Karakol.
-About 5 hours from the capital Bishkek and not widely popular amongst national tourists, Karakol remains uncrowded.
-Even at its busiest during peak holiday periods and weekends, there is rarely a crowd and weekdays are particularly quiet on the Karakol mountains.
+About five hours from the capital, Bishkek, and not widely popular amongst national tourists, Karakol remains uncrowded.
+Even at its busiest during peak holiday periods and weekends, there is rarely a crowd, and weekdays are particularly quiet on the Karakol mountains.

 Some things you can’t expect when skiing in Karakol

 - Consistent snow.
 Our experience skiing in Karakol was one of feast or famine.
 When we first arrived in mid-February, the resort hadn’t seen snow for over a month.
 Without extensive modern infrastructure like snowmakers, the mountain had become icy and slick.
-A week later after a few days of heavy snowfall to break the drought we experienced fantastic skiing.
+A week later, after a few days of heavy snowfall to break the drought, we experienced fantastic Karakol skiing.

 - Customer service.
 While the customer service in the town of Karakol itself is quite good, we found it to be almost non-existent on the mountain amongst the resort staff selling lift passes and renting gear.

 - Modern infrastructure.
-A series of slow 2 or 3-person chairlifts transport skiers to the top of the Karakol Ski Resort, we didn’t see any snowmakers during our visit, and onsite facilities were dated and basic.
+A series of slow two or three-person chairlifts transport skiers to the top of the Karakol Ski Resort.
+We also didn’t see any snowmakers during our visit, and onsite facilities were dated and basic.

 Karakol Ski Resort Map